 Worldwide, preterm birth is the leading cause of death in children under the age of five.
 Of these, 75 percent of preterm births can be prevented with cost-effective medical intervention if they are diagnosed in time.

 Preterm birth occurs when a baby is born before it has reached 37 weeks gestation.
-According to the Centers for Disease Control and Prevention (CDC), 1 in 10 American births was a preterm birth in 2016.
-Though rates declined from 2007 to 2014, 2016 marked the 2nd year in a row that rates of preterm birth rose in America.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 10 American births was preterm in 2016.
+Though rates declined from 2007 to 2014, 2016 marked the 2nd year in a row that rates rose in America.
 The new diagnostic methods are hitting the market just in time to hopefully reverse this rising trend.

 Preterm birth is so dangerous to babies because hugely important development takes place in the final weeks in the womb.
 The lungs, liver, and brain need the full term of pregnancy to develop correctly.
 Babies born too early are more likely to suffer disability or die, especially if they were born before 32 weeks.